 PERMAFROST CARBON

-As the north warms, four to seven times faster than the global average, the carbon trapped in the permafrost is released in the form of carbon dioxide and methane, reinforcing the climate warming that is already causing increased thaw.
+The Arctic is warming four to seven times faster than the global average.
+The carbon trapped in the permafrost is released in the form of carbon dioxide and methane, reinforcing the climate warming that is already causing increased thaw.
 This phenomenon is called the permafrost carbon feedback.

 This heating is disrupting vast ecosystems across the Arctic and threatening the lives, livelihoods, and cultures of Northerners.
-It is also changing things below the surface, in ways that will accelerate, and may imperil, our efforts to limit further heating.
+It is also driving changes below the surface, threatening our efforts to limit further heating.

 Working in collaboration with the Woodwell Climate Research Center and the Arctic Initiative at the Harvard Kennedy School, the program advances research in two key areas and provides guidance to policymakers, community leaders, and researchers: